pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

         ├write.c               - Mandatory command write
 ```

-Additional information on the EPC-GEN2 protocol and mandatory commands (as well as the other command types) can be found here [here](index.md)
+Additional information on the EPC-GEN2 protocol and mandatory commands (as well as the other command types) can be found [here](../#protocol-epc-gen2-uhf-rfid).

 ## Main code

 [/main/fpga/software/rfid_test/main.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/main.c)

-The software is developed to be easy to understand, it calls single responsibility functions, defines and commands structures from the /helpers folder which are granted by the higher level code.
-These features are all called in the main.c code, which is responsible for the control and monitoring of the IP core.
+The software was developed in a way that it would be easy to understand it.
+It is responsible for calling functions, defines and commands structures from the `/helpers` folder, advantages that are present due to the C programming language being considered high-level.
+These features are all called in the `main.c` code, which is responsible for controlling and monitoring the IP core.

-In the main code the user can choose which commands they want to send to the TAG, to see if it responds properly according to the EPC-GEN2 protocol.
-Also It is possible to make timing tests by varying the Tari values, to check if the Tag will respond accordingly.
-This also permits the user to implement new commands such as proprietary or custom ones.
+In the main code, the user can choose which commands they want to send to the tag, to see if it responds properly according to the EPC-GEN2 protocol.
+It is also possible to make timing based tests by varying the Tari values, to check if the tag will respond accordingly.
+This also allows the user to implement new commands, such as proprietary or custom ones.

-The group has prepared a set of examples in which this code will be used by the final user.
-For example, if the user wants to test it's reader or even make a simulation in ModelSim, they must copy the file loopback_handshake.c from the folder ./examples_of_main to the main code located [here](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/main.c).
-By executing this code inside the main, what the user will be able to see and test will be shown later in the section Example of Main code.
+The group has also prepared a set of examples in which this code will be used by the final user.
+For example, if the user wants to test their version of the reader or even make a simulation in ModelSim, they must copy the `loopback_handshake.c` (located [here](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/loopback_handshake.c)) file from the `fpga/examples_of_main` folder to the main code located in the [`main.c`](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/main.c) file.
+Once this code is run, the user will be able to see and test different parameters, which will be shown later in the "Example of main code" section.
 This folder can be found [here](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/tree/main/fpga/example_of_main).

-Besides the [loopback_handshake.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/loopback_handshake.c), the others examples of main codes are the [reader.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/reader.c), the [tag.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/tag.c) and the [test_individual_commands_loopback.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/test_individual_commands_loopback.c) which are variations that are capable, respectively, of making the job of a Reader or emulating a Tag and even testing the send and receive of a single command in a single FPGA.
+Besides the [loopback_handshake.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/loopback_handshake.c), the other examples of codes that can be used in the `main.c` file are the [`reader.c`](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/reader.c), the [`tag.c`](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/tag.c) and the [`test_individual_commands_loopback.c`](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/test_individual_commands_loopback.c), all of which are variations that are capable, respectively, of acting as a reader, emulating a tag and even testing the send/receive functionalities of a single command in a single DE-10 Standard board.

 ## `config.h` - Starting Variables

-Inside the `/helpers` folder the first group to be explained are the defines that declares the addresses in which the previous page, IP core Interface, acts.
-In this file there are also defines that store default values for package, command and mask sizes.
-Those defines are in more detail right below.
+Inside the `/helpers` folder, the first group to be explained are the defines that declare the addresses in which the IP core interface (previously mentioned [here](IP_core_interface.md)) acts.
+In this file, there are also defines that store the default values for package, command and mask sizes.
+The following section explains them in more detail.

 ### Register Status